 CU: Talent places a top slide on top.

-To exam mitotic events, grow cells from starter cultures in either liquid EMM or PMG plus supplements for XX days [1].
-Transfer XX milliliters of the culture into a cuvette and measure on the photometer at a wavelength of 595 nanometers [2].
+To examine mitotic events, grow cells from starter cultures in either liquid EMM or PMG plus supplements overnight [1].
+Transfer 1 millimeter of the culture into a cuvette and measure on the spectrophotometer at a wavelength of 595 nanometers [2].
 The cell growth is considered mid-log phase when OD595 (pronounce as O-D-5-9-5) reaches 0.4 [3].
+How about optical density at 595 nm?

 MED: Talent shows the starter culture.